luuleitner/deepMTJ/README.md

 ## Getting Started

 This is one possible way to run [#deepMTJ](https://github.com/luuleitner/deepMTJ) on your computer.
-We have used the [Anaconda](https://www.anaconda.com/) package manager and the [Pycharm](https://www.jetbrains.com/pycharm/) programming environment to develop, train and run our networks on Windows 10.
+We have used the [Anaconda](https://www.anaconda.com/) package manager and the [Pycharm](https://www.jetbrains.com/pycharm/) programming environment to develop, train and run our networks.

 **Setup Windows 10:**